Engagement and feedback

 The department has partnerships with an extensive range of stakeholders from community and government organisations across all levels of government that work on issues relating to service delivery for CALD customers.

-The National Multicultural Advisory Group includes members from government agencies and peak bodies representing communities from CALD backgrounds.
+The National Multicultural Advisory Group includes members from non-government organisations and peak bodies representing communities from CALD backgrounds.
 The group provides advice and feedback about the quality and effectiveness of the department’s service delivery to multicultural customers.
-The annual face-to-face meeting was held in July 2014, with follow-up meetings held in October 2014 and February 2015.
-Issues discussed in the follow-up meetings included Budget measures, red tape reduction, refugee servicing, and future digital service delivery.
+The annual face-to-face meeting was held in August 2015, with follow-up meetings held in November 2015 and April 2016.
+Issues discussed in the follow-up meetings included family and domestic violence, digital services and employment.

 The department also convenes multicultural advisory committees and forums to consult regularly with multicultural communities at local, state and territory levels.
-These committees and forums operate in areas with high multicultural populations such as Brisbane, Sydney, Melbourne, Adelaide and Perth.
-They ensure communities know about the department’s programmes, services and new initiatives.
-In 2014-15 issues raised included online and Express Plus mobile apps for CALD customers, employment and training initiatives in local areas, and multilingual services.
+These committees and forums operate in areas with high multicultural populations such as Brisbane, Sydney, Melbourne, Adelaide, Darwin, Launceston and Perth.
+These forums and committees ensure communities know about the department’s programmes, services and new initiatives.
+In 2015-16 issues raised included online services and Express Plus mobile apps for CALD customers, refugees, employment and training initiatives in local areas and language services.

 Older Australians Working Group

-The department met with the Older Australians Working Group in November 2014 and June 2015.
+The department met with the Older Australians Working Group in November 2015.
 The group has representatives from peak organisations and customer groups, and allows the department to showcase service delivery developments.
 The group offers feedback on the current and potential impacts of service delivery on older people.
+The group discussed topics including the Welfare Payment Infrastructure Transformation Programme, aged care reforms and online services.

 Stakeholder Consultative Group

 The Stakeholder Consultative Group is the department’s peak stakeholder consultation forum on health issues.
 It includes representatives and professionals from consumer, medical, allied health, pharmaceutical and aged care fields.
 The group provides advice on emerging strategic and operational matters as well as input into the implementation of government measures such as red tape reduction.
 This helps improve the effectiveness of the service delivery aspects of the health programmes the department administers.
-The group met twice in 2014-15.
+The group met three times in 2015-16.

-The department also participated in a range of collaborative research projects across all levels of government and through academic partnerships.
-These included projects with the Department of Finance, the Department of Social Services, the Productivity Commission, various state and local governments, and academic institutions.
+The department continued to expand on a range of collaborative research projects across all levels of government and through academic partnerships.
+These include projects with the Department of Social Services, the Department of the Prime Minister and Cabinet, various state and local governments, and academic institutions.